Overview

 Installing Grafana

 Download Grafana following the instructions on Grafana - Installing on RPM-based Linux (CentOS, Fedora, OpenSuse, RedHat).
+I added the Yum Repository and installed it.

 After installation, start Grafana and confirm that you can access it.